ammannbe/RecipeManagerApi/storage/docker/README.md

 In the containers _app_, _scheduler_, _queue_ you can override following paths:

 -   **./html:/var/www/html** This is the folder containing all project files
+-   **./data/app:/var/www/html/storage/app** This folder contains user data like recipe images
+-   **./favicon.ico:/var/www/html/favicon.ico** Specify a custom favicon
 -   **./entrypoint.sh:/usr/local/bin/entrypoint.sh** This script is executet at the ENTRYPOINT (see Dockerfile)
--   **./data/app:/var/www/html/storage/app** This folder contains user data like recipe images
 -   **./.env:/var/www/html/.env** This is the environement variable file
+-   **./ports.conf:/etc/apache2/ports.conf** Specify a custom Apache HTTP port

 # Environement Variables